Theatre education at the Playhouse

 Before and After Care

-Playhouse staff will provide supervised childcare from 7:30-9:00 AM and 4:00-5:30 PM for summer classes, Winter Break workshops, and Spring Break workshops.
+Playhouse staff will provide supervised childcare from 7:30-9:00 AM and 4:00-5:30 PM for summer classes and 7:30-9:00 AM for Winter Break workshops and Spring Break workshops.
 The fee is $6.00 per session, per day ($12.00 per day for before and after care).
 This is not a drop-in service; children must be registered.
 If a parent is later than 5:30 PM, an additional $20.00 late fee may be charged.
 After care is not available on Fridays.
 Before care is only available for morning or full-day camps.
 After care is only available for afternoon or full-day camps.
 Extended care activities may consist of free play, games, organized activities, etc. It does not cover class curriculum.
 After a day of structured activity, students in after care may watch a kid-friendly movie.